 I do know that in looking at the darts, with the lead weight in the nose being inserted the way it is - as opposed to being attached to the tip - I'm reminded of the Vogelpiks made by VanHoutteghem brothers.

 They're certainly "vintage" darts.
-Since then, Widdy has moved on to the rounded feathers, and away from the "natural" feather color.
-They've changed the weighting system completely and thickened the barrels as well.
+Widdy darts have rounded feathers, and they dont' feature that "natural" feather color.
+They have a different weighting system completely and thicker barrels as well.
 Actually, there isn't a single thing about a modern Widdy that resembles the darts in the photo.

 The only other "pik" style darts I've seen that are not VanHoutteghem products are the C & L Woodworking darts I spied online once.
 They are described as being "Belgium type" darts.